bonomani/Xymon-powershell-client-with-Windows-updates-centrally-managed/README.md

 # Xymon-Windows-Updates-Powershell-External-Script

-This is a working procedure to have Xymon monitoring with Windows Update (with the installation of the "powerhsell" client) (Tested so far with Windows 2016)
+This is a working procedure to have Xymon monitoring with Windows Update (with the installation of the "powershell" client) (Tested so far with Windows 2016)

 ## Prerequisit 1: The powershell client (agent)